 Daimler is developing the EQS SUV on a dedicated electric skateboard architecture called Electric Vehicle Architecture or just EVA in short that debuts on the EQS sedan.
-This platform allows “exceptionally quiet ride”, and presumably also a clever interior packaging for more space in dimensions similar to or smaller than an equivalent combustion engine model.
+This platform allows an “exceptionally quiet ride” and clever interior packaging for more space in dimensions similar to or smaller than an equivalent combustion engine model.

 Range & output

-Daimler has confirmed that the motors of EVA platform can generate up to 500 kW or 670 horsepower, drawing power from a battery pack with energy storage capacity of up to 107.8 kWh (net).
+Daimler has confirmed that the motors of the EVA platform can generate up to 500 kW or 670 horsepower, drawing power from a battery pack with an energy storage capacity of up to 107.8 kWh (net/usable).
 As it is the flagship car, expect the Mercedes EQS SUV to boast the best possible figures.
-The EQS sedan will come in 245-385 kW (328-516 hp) power variants and have a restricted limited top speed of up to 210 km/h (130 mph).
+The EQS sedan will come in 245-385 kW (328-516 hp) power variants and have a restricted, limited top speed of up to 210 km/h (130 mph).

 According to a report from jesmb.de, the Mercedes EQS SUV’s maximum permissible trailer load will be 1,800 kg (3,968 pounds).
 It states that the sedan features rear-axle steering in two variants: 4.5° and 10°.
 As the platform is shared, the Mercedes EQS SUV would have rear-axle steering, perhaps in the same maximum angle options.

 The Mercedes EQS SUV should be chargeable with up to 22 kW with AC using the onboard charger and 200 kW with DC at fast-charging stations.
 At fast-charging stations with 500 amperes, charging for 15 minutes may increase the range by around 300 km/186 miles (WLTP).
 The units sold in the USA and Europe should feature Combined Charging System or CCS, which allows plugging in AC and DC chargers via the same connection.